TatianaTylosky/launch-your-first-website/guide.md

 ###Theory:

 You now have the skeleton layout for your new "About Me" page.
 You're using a few important HTML5 elements - `<header></header>`, `<section></section>`, and `<footer></footer>`.
 These elements let you divide the page into semantically meaningful partitions - this technique is called Semantic HTML.
 This means that your markup (HTML tags) match the conceptual model of your page.
-A web page has a header and a footer, and is usually divided up into sections, so it makes sense to make these divisions using the header, footer, and section tags.

 ##Header